stefanofa/awesome/TOPICS.md

 ## agent

-*   [millionco/expect](https://github.com/millionco/expect) - Expect more from your agents.
-Test what they build in a real browser.
+*   [millionco/expect](https://github.com/millionco/expect) - Expect tests your agent's code in a real browser

 *   [computesdk/computesdk](https://github.com/computesdk/computesdk) - A free and open-source toolkit for running other people's code in your applications.